gesteves/denali/README.md

 ### More features

-* Cross-posting of entries to Instagram, Tumblr, and Flickr
+* Cross-posting of entries to Instagram, Tumblr, Mastodon, and Flickr
 * Auto-tagging of entries by location, equipment, and style
-* Automatic palette extraction for image placeholders
+* Automatic generation of [blurhashes](https://blurha.sh/) for image placeholders
 * Automatic generation of Instagram hashtags, and image crops for feed and stories
+* Webhooks
+* Automatic EXIF extraction and geotagging of photos
 * GraphQL API
 * Did I mention it's fast as heck?